kilfour/SOFG-Mods/Doc/TheBroken.md

 Represents the cult's embedded presence in a society.
 The Shard grows in magnitude over time, granting access to increasingly powerful actions.

+Any village containing a Shard gives your agent an opportunity to perform a Lay Low challenge.

 ---

 ### The Keeping ###